Table Tennis Guidance on the Main Shots!

 Backhand Flick

-Must judge whether the spin is topspin OR not topspin.
+Must judge whether the spin is topspin OR no spin (approximately) or underspin.

-Backhand Flick against underspin or no spin or sidespin (without top): Straight lower arm perpendicular to the table, brush with wrist around the side of the ball, more flick, less power.
+Backhand Flick against underspin or no spin or sidespin (without top): Straight lower arm perpendicular (approximately) to the table, brush with wrist around the side of the ball, more flick, less power.
 Do this while the ball is dropping.
+For more underspin, flick your wrist like a mini-pendulum around the side of the ball.
+For sidespin, consider the direction of your flick.

-Backhand Flick against topspin: Forearm is 45 degrees and flick on top of the ball and flick forward, not up.
+Backhand Flick against topspin: Forearm is parallel to the table and flick on top of the ball and flick forward, not up.

 Backhand loop:

-Open the angle of the bat (but still slightly closed) around 10-15 degrees forward, for pen grip, do this by pushing your thumb onto the bat and tilting the wrist.
+Open the angle of the bat (but still slightly closed) around 10-15 degrees forward.
+For a pen grip, place your thumb on the bat and tilt your wrist.

 Place your hand down in the middle of your legs.